Concordia International Obtains Court Protection To Facilitate Capital Restructuring: Are There Potential Investing Opportunities?

 Preliminary Interim Order of Justice Morawetz dated October 20th Pursuant to Section 192 of the Canada Business Corporations Act

-On Friday, October 20, 2017, Concordia announced that it had obtained a Preliminary Interim Order (including a stay of proceedings Order) under section 192 the Canada Business Corporations Act ("CBCA"), R.S.C.
+On Friday, October 20, 2017, Concordia announced that it had obtained a Preliminary Interim Order (including an Order staying creditor from any enforcement proceeding) under section 192 the Canada Business Corporations Act ("CBCA"), R.S.C.
 1985, c C-44, as amended.

 The Company announced that the Order made by The Honourable Regional Senior Justice Morawetz of the Ontario Superior Court of Justice, Commercial List, at Toronto, was not a bankruptcy proceeding per se but a necessary step to effect a restructuring of its capital structure which would hopefully result in the reduction of more than $2 billion in debt.